pooja-bhavani/github-actions/README.md

 ## Core Concepts of GitHub Actions

 *   **Workflows**
 It is an automated process capable of executing one or more jobs.
-Workflow is defined using YAML files located in the `.github/workflows` directory of your repository.
+Workflow is defined using YAML files located in the .github/workflows directory of your repository.

 *   **Jobs**
-Jobs are defined within a workflow, a job consists of a series of individual steps executed on a specific environment.
+Jobs are defined within a workflow; a job consists of a series of individual steps executed in a specific environment.
 Jobs run in parallel by default.

 *   **Steps**
 Steps are individual tasks executed sequentially within a job.
-For example, a step might clone the repository, Install dependencies or run tests.
+For example, a step might clone the repository, install dependencies or run tests.

 *   **Runners**
 Runner is a virtual machine which is responsible for executing your workflows when triggered.
-GitHub automatically provisions runners based on runs-on configurations specified at job-level (For example:runs-on: ubuntu-latest)
+GitHub automatically provisions runners based on runs-on configurations specified at the job level (For example:runs-on: ubuntu-latest)

 ---